(click image to order on Amazon)

 I WON’T MIND

 Written for the unfinished musical, The Other Franklin.
+Lyrics by Annie Kessler and Libby Saines.
 Lizzie is wife to William Franklin, who is Benjamin Franklin’s son.
 After years of desperately wanting a child, becoming pregnant and ultimately miscarrying, she learns that she will never bear a child.
 She sings the song to her godson (her best friends’ newborn) in the nursery, while everyone else is in the next room celebrating the christening.
 Recorded by Audra McDonald on her CD, How Glory Goes.

-Written for the one-act musical, Precious Little Jewel, based on the Kate Chopin short story, “The Story of an Hour.”
+Written for the one-act musical, Precious Little Jewel, book and lyrics by Libby Saines, based on the Kate Chopin short story, “The Story of an Hour.”
 In turn of the century New Orleans, Louise has just found out that her husband has been killed in a train crash.
 After her initial response of shock and despair, she begins to recall moments from her stifling marriage and ultimately rejoices in her newfound freedom.
+Recorded by Lauren Kennedy on her CD, Here and Now.

 A little pop song written for an ex.
 (Note: this song was originally delivered via voicemail, hence the line “Hope this comes out clear.”)